The Gritters Golf Society

 d) it is acceptable for any tour member to upgrade his room without telling the others but not change his hotel.

-e) it is acceptable for a tour member to rush in after 16 holes for an urgent dump providing that he does not expect to go back out again and play the last two.
+f) it is acceptable for a tour member to rush in after 16 holes for an urgent dump providing that he does not expect to go back out again and play the last two.
 An acceptable alternative solution is simply to shit yourself and claim an accidental follow through.
-In which case a small amount of time is permitted to clean yourself up and the round may be continued.
+In which case a small amount of time is permitted to clean yourself up using an expensive Wentworth Towel (or a baguette wrapper) and the round may be continued.

 Suggestions for more rules are welcomed and each one received will be given due consideration.
 The more absurd the better.